Banff-Mt Norquay, ALBERTA

 Head to Cascade Lodge at the base of Mt Norquay for après at the end of the ski day.
 Lone Pine pub is the place to socialise with crafted brews and beer on tap including the Norquay 94 from Banff Ave Brewing Co.

 Banff town has even more après options.
 There are over 130 pubs, bars, restaurants and cafes in Banff so you’ll be spoiled for choice.
-The Waldhaus Pub next to the ice rink at Fairmont Banff Springs serves German fare, for local brews head to Banff Ave Brew Co, the Park Distillery distills with glacier waters from the region, Rose and Crown has live music every night of the week and High Rollers has 48 beers on tap.
+The Waldhaus Pub next to the ice rink at Fairmont Banff Springs serves German fare, for local brews head to Banff Ave Brew Co, the Park Distillery distills with glacier waters from the region, Rose and Crown have live music every night of the week and High Rollers has 48 beers on tap.

 Treat yourself with fine dining at Le Beaujolais for impeccable cuisine and service, the 17,000 bottle wine cellar at Eden restaurant or farm to table at Sleeping Buffalo Dining Room.